fragglehunter/hazl-demo-app/README.md

-Here’s a clear and concise `README.md` you can include with your repo to explain how to use the contents:

----

 # Multi-Zone Demo App Deployment

 This repository provides a simple example of deploying a demo application across multiple Kubernetes zones.
 It uses template-based deployment manifests for a backend and frontend, scoped to specific zones via node affinity and naming conventions.